aldebaran/libqi/doc/source/messaging/api/session.rst

   session.disconnect();

-A client will use a session to retrieve the list of surrounding services, and get a qi::Object bound to their methods.
+A client will use a session to retrieve the list of surrounding services, and get a qi::GenericObject bound to their methods.

 .. code-block:: c++

   qi::Session session;
   session.connect(serviceDirectoryURL);

-  qi::Object *obj = session.service("serviceTest");
+  qi::GenericObject *obj = session.service("serviceTest");

   std::string result = obj->call<std::string>("reply", "plaf");
   std::cout << "answer:" << result << std::endl;